aleen42/PersonalWiki/Programming/JavaScript/es6/block_scope/block_scope.md

 })();
 ```

-Therefore, **again recommend that not to define functions in a block as possible as you can**.
+Therefore, **again recommend that not to declare functions in a block as possible as you can**.
+If necessary, you can use Function Expression rather than Function Declaration